-Still being a little reserved about what the actual flight would be like due to my son's bad experience over ten years ago with this airlines, I boared the plane with a tad amount of trepidation.
-On his first European trip his seat was broken, the food was bad and served slightly cold plus, he almost missed his connection to Paris because of a lengthy takeoff delay.
+Still being a little reserved about what the actual flight would be like, due to my son's bad experience over ten years ago with this airlines, I boarded the plane with a tad amount of trepidation.
+On his first European trip his seat was broken, the food was of bad quality and served slightly cold plus, he almost missed his connection to Paris because of a lengthy takeoff delay.

-I minute I entered the big "green"plane I was pleasantly surprised.
+The minute I entered the “big green plane” I was pleasantly surprised.
 I was greeted by name, the interior was new and attractive.
 I was shown my window seat, the friendly, steward put my carryon in the luggage bin for me and hung my coat in the plane's closet.
 Once seated, I was offered a glass of champagne which I obliged.

 While sipping champagne and listening to the melodious Irish music playing, I noticed all of the trendy tech features of my seat area.
 Aer Lingus in its promo material describes their business class seats as," a hi-tech lounge/bed/office/dining room."
 Lots of seat storage areas for your laptop, phone, tablet and bag allows you to have all of these items within your reach during the flight so you don't have to retrieved from the overhead bins.

-Also provided was a built in power and charge ports with universal sockets and a USB power outlet enabling you to stay fully charged during the flight.
+Also provided were built-in power charging ports with universal sockets and a USB power outlet enabling you to stay fully charged during the flight.
 The seat had multiple reclining functions to include a massage capability!
 Quite an upgrade from the "old " Aer Lingus.
 One of the business class' most trendy features is its free inflight wifi which enables you to take call, send emails and texts or Skype while flying.
 How cool is that!!

-Once we took off I experimented with the touch screen to adjust the route map and select the type of music I wanted to enjoy.
+Once we took off I experimented with the touch screen on the seat back in front of me to engage the route map and select the type of music I wanted to enjoy during my flight.
 I decided on Irish music to further get me in an Irish state of mind.
-Being a music major, I love all types of music and this gave me an opportunity to listen to the sounds from the bonney Green Isle.
-Sounds that were haunting, lovely and upbeat filled my ears from the noise canceling earphones while traversing the Atlantic.
+Being a music major, I love all types of music and this gave me an opportunity to listen to tunes from the bonney Green Isle.
+The sounds of Irish music that were haunting, lovely and upbeat filled my ears from the noise canceling earphones while traversing the Atlantic.

-The landing was smooth and I was refreshed and ready to seize the day.
+The landing was smooth and I found myself refreshed, ready to seize the day.
 I easily made my flight connection to Venice.
 The expansive Dublin airport is modern and well-laid out making your transit there quite pleasant.
 Super duty free shopping, good eating options and attractive architecture with interesting artwork throughout make the Dublin airport a nice place to spend a few hours.

-The friendly, efficient service was identical to want I received on my outbound flight.
+The friendly, efficient service was identical to what I had received on my outbound flight.
 Amenity kits complete with VOYA products, socks and eye masks where distributed along with the complimentary glass of champagne that I declined and opted for orange juice.
 After being in Venice for 10 days and enjoying many glasses of delicious Italian wine, I had no desire for alcohol.
-The meal consisted of a canapes appetizer, the main course of a light shrimp dish with a fresh salad.
-Shortly before landing a light snack was provided.
-Another great business class flight on the all-new Aer Lingus Airbus 330-300.
+The meal consisted of a canape appetizer and the main course was a light shrimp dish with a fresh salad.
+Likewise, shortly before landing a light snack was provided.
+Another great business class flight on the all-new Aer Lingus Airbus 330-300!

 Last, I want to share info on the all-important price point feature of flying Aer Lingus.
 It has always been known for its well-priced fares and that hasn't changed.
 Even with its new look and high quality services, the fares are highly competitive.
-For my roundtrip ticket from New York to Dublin I cost me $2,475.
+For my roundtrip ticket from New York to Dublin I paid $2,475.
 Very few air carriers can beat that price.
-Fares do go up and down during the year but Aer Lingus's website shows you what days are the cheapest to fly.
-I also has several different types of business class tickets.
-One which lets your change your flight days free of charge and even get a full refund if you decide not to travel and the others that don't offer this benefit but allow for priority boarding, several no charge baggage allowance and seat selection.
+Fares do go up and down during the year but Aer Lingus' website shows you which days are the cheapest to fly.
+It also has several different types of business class tickets.
+One which lets your change your flight day free of charge and even get a full refund if you decide not to travel and the others that don't offer this benefit but allow for priority boarding, several no charge baggage allowance and seat selection.